-The projected capital and recurrent expenditure associated with our pathways and shared paths over the next 10 years is shown here.
+The projected capital and recurrent expenditure associated with our buildings and facilities over the next 10 years is shown here.

-Goals for Investment To provide a connected network of paths and trails that allows for the safe movement of pedestrians and other users around the city.
+To provide a connected network of paths and trails that allows for the safe movement of pedestrians and other users around the city.

 Activity Examples

-Renev wal Growth Recurrent
+Renewal Growth Recurrent

-Replacement of sections of pathways to an equivalent Accessibility improvements (e.g., installation of tactiles at intersections) Widening or improving the surface of existing pathways.
+Replacement of sections of existing pathways to an equivalent standard Accessibility improvements (e.g., installation of tactiles at intersections) Widening or improving the surface of existing pathways.
 Extension of the pathway network to address gaps in connectivity.
 Pathway repairs such as pothole patching, joint grinding, relaying of pavers Inspections Weed and vegetation control Sweeping and pathway cleansing